Startups may soon be able to sell stocks online. Yep, crowdsourcing stock investments has arrived.

 Are you a business person interested in international startup options?
 If so, contact Kelly Warner Law.
 We help online startups determine the best business formation and operation options for their company.

-Irate over the website, Anastasia sued for defamation, false advertising and trademark infringement.
+Anastasia sued for defamation, false advertising and trademark infringement.

-Apparently, when Anastasia International first filed the lawsuit, someone removed a link on anastasiadatingfraud.com that had led to EM Models.
+Apparently, when Anastasia International filed the lawsuit, someone removed a link on anastasiadatingfraud.com that led to EM Models.
 During the proceedings, the judge said the removal of the link was the “strongest factual claim bolstering [Anastasia’s] argument” that EM paid to have the site created.
 In the end, though, the judge decided that “such an allegation of temporal proximity is not enough to show any connection or communication whatsoever, let alone an agency relationship, between Juha Natunen and EM Online.
 In other words: a link is not proof enough that EM hired Natunen to build the site.

 Why Is An Investment Banking Business Suing the Securities and Exchange Commission?